 Foods that are toxic to these birds include avocado, chocolate, coffee, and anything with salt.

-Exercise is particularly important to nanday conures as they are an active, high-energy species.
-A pet nanday should be allowed a minimum of four hours outside of its cage per day.
+Exercise is particularly important for black-hooded parakeets as they are an active, high-energy species.
+The bird should be allowed a minimum of four hours outside of its cage per day.

 Since they are so intelligent they require adequate mental stimulation as well.
 These birds need plenty of toys to keep them occupied and they do like to chew, so be sure to have a good stock available when one gets used up.